WaverlyWei/debiased.subgroup/README.md

 ```

 ### References
+- Wang, J., He, X., and Xu, G. (2019).
+Debiased inference on treatment effect in a high dimensional model.
+Journal of the American Statistical Association.

 - Zhang, C.-H. and Zhang, S. S. (2014).
-Confidence intervals for low dimensional parameters in
-high dimensional linear models.
-Journal of the Royal Statistical Society: Series B (Statistical
+Confidence intervals for low dimensional parameters in high dimensional linear models.
+Journal of the Royal Statistical Society: Series B (Statistical Methodology), 76(1):217-242.
-Methodology), 76(1):217-242.

 - Zhang, X. and Cheng, G. (2017).
 Simultaneous inference for high-dimensional linear models.
-Jour-
-nal of the American Statistical Association, 112(518):757-768.
+Journal of the American Statistical Association, 112(518):757-768.

-- Wang, J., He, X., and Xu, G. (2019).
-Debiased inference on treatment effect in a high dimensional
-model.
-Journal of the American Statistical Association.